 Polar Night and Day

 Locations that feature extreme periods of darkness and light—known as polar night and day, respectively—can really mess with a person’s brain chemistry.
-For people who have non-migrainous headaches, the darker season in some parts of Alaska, Norway and other places is more likely to worsen their symptoms.
+For people who have headaches that are not migraine attacks, the darker season in some parts of Alaska, Norway and other places is more likely to worsen their symptoms.
 Even for those with migraine, about 10% have headache pain, light sensitivity and related issues during this extended night phase; those with migraine aura photophobia may be particularly vulnerable for seasonal complications.3 This type of turbulent lighting also creates problems during the “transition” period from day to night.
 Many cite sunrise and dusk as triggering factors for their sensitivities.

 A number of reasons may contribute to this effect, from melatonin production or suppression to disrupted circadian rhythms and sleeping patterns, both of which can affect the underlying condition and therefore any photophobic reactions it produces.
 The dark adaptation process also likely plays a critical role in this process.
 Our eyes and brain eventually become accustomed to this prolonged exposure to darkness, such that taking in just a little bit of light thereafter (even if it's not super bright) can trigger a painful response.
 For this reason, so many with light sensitivity seek solace in completely darkened rooms.
 It also further explains why polar day season can be particularly brutal with the strong density of sunlight, especially on the heels of an extended “nighttime” period.